eslager/TGIS504_Wi22/Lab1_Mapbox-instructions.md

 * how to add map elements like clickable pop-ups and a legend
 * working with 3D data (one of Mapbox's strengths compared it other web mapping frameworks)

-Your final outputs will include....
+Your final output will include a map that demonstrates your ability with all of the above, hosted on GitHub Pages.

 ### Set up your workspace

-Begin by creating a new folder to hold your Lab 1 work, and in a subfolder for Part A, create your HTML, JS, and CSS files using Atom and/or your computer's file management system.
+Begin by creating a new folder to hold your Lab 1 work, and create your HTML, JS, and CSS files using Atom and/or your computer's file management system.
 These files should be blank for now, and we will add content in the steps below.
 Add the following boilerplate code to your index.html file:

 ```html
 <!DOCTYPE html>